-Newspaper Mistakenly Uses Alec Baldwin SNL Image Instead Of Donald Trump [Photo]
+Newspaper Mistakenly Uses Alec Baldwin ‘SNL’ Image Instead Of Donald Trump

 The latest edition of SNL was the latest dig at the Trump administration.
 Baldwin hosted SNL for a record 17th time last night, continuing his portrayal as the president.
 However, unlike past episodes where Baldwin as Trump opens the program with a cold open, instead, Melissa McCarthy as White House press secretary Sean Spicer reprised her role from last week.

-Trump was far from forgotten on the program; a skit of Baldwin as Trump inside a courtroom — an obvious reference to Trump’s immigration ban being suspended and his subsequent tweet that he’s taking the case to court — facing the three 9th U.S. Circuit Court of Appeals judges who ruled against him.
+Trump was far from forgotten on the program.
+A skit of Baldwin as Trump inside a courtroom — an obvious reference to Trump’s immigration ban being suspended and his subsequent tweet that he’s taking the case to court — facing the three 9th U.S. Circuit Court of Appeals judges who ruled against him.
 As the plaintiff on The People’s Court, Baldwin as Trump questioned the three judges who informed the faux president he was in a T.V. court.

 “That’s OK, I’m a TV president,” Baldwin as Trump responded.